besartelezi/challenge-parallax/README.md

     * Add Shiny Pokémon chance, shinies are worth 10x more points as normal
   * EVOLUTION, once you have a certain amount of points, your Pokémon evolve, first Treecko, then Mudkip, and then Torchic
     * Evolved Pokémon move faster + attack faster
+  * Add normal type obstacles
+    * Player can't defeat them, these need to be dodged
+  * Different Pokémon = different sized obstacles
+    * Snorlax = big and slow
+    * Linoone, mediumsized and very fast
+    * Charizard = big and can move up and down randomly

 After writing everything out, I came to the conclusion that making the Latios game might be easier, making the 3 starters game would be WAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAY more fun.
 And thus, I shall be trying to create the Pokémon Emerald: Starters Adventure game.